CIVILIAN COSTUME Competition

 Non-member adult participation: $10.00

-Non-member children under 12 years of age: $5.00 (exception of Boy’s Military and Civilian, which is under 15 years of age)
+Non-member children under 12 years of age: $5.00 (exception of Boy’s Civilian, which is under 15 years of age)

 Costume Competition Forms